Alfresco/docs-alfresco/sap/5.1/admin/reference.md

 Import the certificate to the SAP Personal Security Environment.

-Make sure you have the certificate from Content Services webserver available.
+Make sure to have the certificate from Content Services webserver available.

 To import the certificate to the SAP {% include tooltip.html word="SAP_PSE" text="PSE" %} follow these steps: